101955 Bennu: Returned samples

 Evidence suggests that the samples come from at least two different lithologies on Bennu's surface.
 Three predominant types of particles were identified: hummocky, angular, and mottled.
 These show distinct densities, with hummocky particles having the lowest average density (1.55±0.07 g/cm^{3}) and mottled particles the highest (1.77±0.04 g/cm^{3}).
 Spectral analysis of the samples shows a redder slope from 0.4 to 2.5 μm compared to Bennu's global spectrum, potentially indicating differences in particle size, surface texture, or space weathering between the sampled material and the asteroid's surface.

 Since 3 November 2023, a part of the sample is exhibited at the Hall of Meteorites of the National Museum of Natural History (Washington, DC).

 Another portion of the sample was exhibited by NASA at the International Astronautical Congress in Milan, Italy, from 14 to 18 October 2024.

-In January 2025, it was reported that a wide range of carbon- and nitrogen-rich organic compounds have been identified in samples returned from Bennu, including 14 of the 20 amino acids that make up proteins in terrestrial organisms, as well as all five nucleobases (adenine, thymine, cytosine, guanine, and uracil) that are the essential building blocks of DNA and RNA.
+In January 2025, it was reported that a wide range of carbon- and nitrogen-rich organic compounds were identified in samples returned from Bennu, including all five nucleobases (adenine, thymine, cytosine, guanine, and uracil) that are the essential building blocks of DNA and RNA.
+Fourteen of the 20 amino acids that make up proteins in terrestrial organisms were also present, but unlike the amino acids found in organisms on Earth, the amino acids from Bennu had mixed chirality.